 Various items from the past (such as dressing table equipment or a dinner service) complement the kid-friendly elements, and it’s quite amusing to see how incredibly old the imperial children look in the paintings.

 The museum also reveals the kind of trivia that makes history intriguing.
-For example, the kids only brushed their teeth twice a week.
-The inevitable consequences explain why you never see Habsburgs smiling in their portraits.

 Tickets & visitor tips

-At the time of writing, the Children’s Museum at Schönbrunn costs €9.50 for a standard adult ticket (€7.50 for a standard kid ticket).
+At the time of writing, the Children’s Museum at Schönbrunn cost €9.50 for a standard adult or kid ticket.

 - The information, puzzles and challenges are all given in English, too